Logo preload

 Finally, multimedia is still difficult.
 You could take pictures on your phone and then enter the filenames into the spreadsheet, but is that a good use of your time?

 Don’t get us wrong: Spreadsheets have their place.
 They’re great for sharing and aggregating data.
-What they’re not good for is mobile field inspections.
+But spreadsheets are not good for mobile field inspections.

 Better field inspections